zhouzhongyuan/blog/contents/articles/reagent-rocks/index.md

 (def my-atom (atom 4))
 ```

 An atom is a reference to an object.
-You can get at the object by dereferencing the atom
+You can get at the object by dereferencing the atom:

 ```clojure
 (.log js/console (deref my-atom))